Your Shih Tzu is Overweight By Karole King |Updated 03-03-2020

 Most dog nutritionists and vets recommend that dogs eat two meals a day.
 If the food is high in calories or carbohydrate-rich, even the recommended quantities may be too much.

 Thus, the vet might advocate for smaller portions or a complete change of diet.
-Depending on the Shih Tzu’s owner, table scraps and treats might make up a sizeable percentage of the pet’s diet.
+Depending on the Shih Tzu’s owner, table scraps and treats might make up a sizable percentage of the pet’s diet.
 In this case, the vet may advise against giving the dog these indulgences.

 Table scraps are a particularly slippery slope that ends in obesity.
 If lack of exercise, not diet, is the issue, the veterinarian will suggest increasing the Shih Tzu’s activity.
 Going for a walk every day is generally recommended for Shih Tzus and virtually every other breed.
+Shih Tzu owners should aim to walk their pet for at least 30 minutes per day, although this may need to be broken down into two 15-minute walks if the Shih Tzu finds exercise tough.

 Either increase the length or duration of the daily walks if your Shih Tzu is eating a balanced diet but still not losing weight.
 It’s important to note that this increase should be slight and gradual.
 An overweight Shih Tzu is already under physical strain, so too much activity can be just as bad for its health.